 Kindergarten (3-5 year old's)

 Our Kindergarten is again reflected as a home from home environment and not a watered-down version of school.
 Here at Explorosity, we believe that our children thrive best in an environment in which they belong and are a part of.
-This space is registered for fourteen children on a ratio of one adult to eight children.
+This space is registered for twenty two children on a ratio of one adult to eight children.
 This room has free - flow access to a large garden with a water stream and pump for the children to explore!

 Throughout your child's time in Kindergarten, your child will be provided with stimulating and purposeful opportunities to develop their knowledge and skills, to inspire them, to encourage them to have a passion for literature and physical activity and to understand how to begin to regulate and manage their own feelings and behaviour.

 Explorosity Education loves our children to be introduced to the wider community.
 We provide lots of opportunities to get out and about and for people of our community to come to us - for example, a firefighter may be the secret storyteller to read our book of the month.

 Early Literacy is very important in our setting.
 We aim for children to be exposed to a 'rich diet' of literature such as stories, rhymes, poems through to simple signs and notes throughout the environment.